Pat Morita: Early life

 After World War II ended, Morita moved back to the Bay Area and he graduated from Armijo High School in Fairfield, California, in 1949.
 For a time after the war, the family operated Ariake Chop Suey, a restaurant in Sacramento, California, jokingly described by Morita years later as "a Japanese family running a Chinese restaurant in a black neighborhood with a clientele of blacks, Filipinos and everybody else who didn't fit in any of the other neighborhoods".
 Morita would entertain customers with jokes and serve as master of ceremonies for group dinners.
-After Morita's father was killed in 1956 in a hit-and-run while walking home from an all-night movie, Morita and his mother kept the restaurant going for another three or four years.
+After Morita's father was killed in 1956 by a hit-and-run driver while walking home from an all-night movie, Morita and his mother kept the restaurant going for another three or four years.
 Needing a regular job to support his wife and a newly born child, Morita became a data processor in the early 1960s with the Department of Motor Vehicles and other state agencies, graduating to a graveyard shift job at Aerojet General.
 In due time, he was a department head at another aerospace firm, Lockheed, handling the liaison between the engineers and the programmers who were mapping out lunar eclipses for Polaris and Titan missile projects.

 However, Morita suffered from occupational burnout and decided to quit his job and try show business.
 He began working as a stand-up comedian at small clubs in Sacramento as well as San Francisco, taking the stage name "Pat Morita," in part due to the presence of comedians including Pat Henry and Pat Cooper, in addition due to memories of the priest he had befriended as a boy.
 Morita struggled for many years in comedy, until fellow performer—ventriloquist Hank Garcia—told him to try his luck in Los Angeles.
 Sally Marr, Lenny Bruce's mother, acted as his agent and manager after he moved to Los Angeles, and booked him in the San Fernando Valley and at the Horn nightclub in Santa Monica.
 Morita sometimes worked as the opening act for singers Vic Damone and Connie Stevens and for his mentor, the comedian Redd Foxx.
 Morita used the nickname "The Hip Nip."

+Despite having some Japanese-speaking roles throughout his acting career, Morita himself hardly spoke the language fluently, as he and his family primarily used English at home as his native language, making him isolated from his Japanese-speaking relatives and peers, especially his parents who were immigrants.